datalad-handbook/book/docs/basics/101-7-summary.rst

 You have procedurally experienced how to install a dataset, but simultaneously you have learned a lot about the principles and features of DataLad datasets.
 Installing datasets and getting their content allows you to consume published datasets.
-By nesting datasets within eachother, you can modularly re-use datasets.
+By nesting datasets within each other, you can modularly re-use datasets.
 While this may appear abstract, upcoming section will demonstrate many example of why this can be handy.